rodrigolece/websocket-game/README.md

 The client is inspired by [this project][2], but it is a much more simple implementation.
 Basic functions are separated on different scripts.

-`gas.js` holds the functions that represent the particles, and the functions used to move them and create the animation.
+- `gas.js` holds the functions that represent the particles, and the functions used to move them and create the animation.

-`listen.js` registers the event handlers for pressing and releasing the keyboard arrows.
+- `listen.js` registers the event handlers for pressing and releasing the keyboard arrows.

-Finally, `conn.js` establishes the WebSocket connection and listens for the server's instructions (such as creating or removing a player).
+- `conn.js` establishes the WebSocket connection and listens for the server's instructions (such as creating or removing a player).

 The easiest way to have communication between JS scripts is through global variables.